 The organic fertilizers market revenue stood at $4,512.1 million in 2019, and the market is predicted to advance at a CAGR of 14.1% between 2020 and 2030.
 Both downstream and upstream variables, such as the increasing number of organic farms and growing acreage all over the world and burgeoning requirement for organic food products, especially in Europe and North America, are fueling the market advance.

-The COVID-19 outbreak has caused major supply chain disruptions in Asian countries and a fair degree of adverse effect across the European continent due to complete/partial lockdowns and temporary suspension of trade activities.
-Farmers are facing logistical issues in sourcing materials, conducting farming and allied activities, and selling their produce.
+The COVID-19 pandemic has caused severe disruptions in the supply chain in various Asian and European countries due to the imposition of partial/complete lockdowns and restrictions on trade activities.
+Resultingly, farmers are encountering huge logistical issues in conducting farming and other allied activities, sourcing raw materials, and selling their produce.

-Secondary factors also contribute to the increasing emphasis on organic farming.
-As per the data released by the Research Institute of Organic Agriculture (FiBL), equivalence agreements between countries for product certification, benchmarking, and labeling; government initiatives and policies; and participatory guarantee systems (PGSs) pushing landowners toward organic farming are the factors propelling growth in the organic fertilizers market, globally.
+According to the data produced by the Research Institute of Organic Agriculture (FiBL), government policies and initiatives, equivalence agreements between countries for product labeling, certification, and benchmarking, and implementation of participatory guarantee systems (PGSs) are encouraging landowners to adopt organic agriculture.

-Moreover, the growth in these markets is creating a considerable value potential for not just localized organic stakeholders but also for individuals engaged in the organic supply chain in the APAC and Latin American (LATAM) countries.
-Dependency of the region on the import of agricultural commodities can be leveraged to increase the supply of organic products, thereby opening avenues for the expansion of the organic fertilizers market size in the coming years.
+The expansion of the market is creating a huge value potential for not only localized organic stakeholders but also for the people engaged in the organic supply chain in the LATAM and Asia-Pacific (APAC) countries.
+The reliance of these regions on the import of various agricultural commodities and products can be leveraged for increasing the organic product supply, which will open avenues for the organic fertilizers market growth in the forthcoming years.

 |Base Year (2019) Market Size||$4,512.1 million|